Catherine F. Siengsukon, PT, PhD

 Lab Group Site

-The research goals of the Brain Behavior Laboratory are to understand 1) how sleep impacts function, learning, and overall health in adults with and without neurological conditions, 2) the interrelationship between sleep and other factors such as fatigue and pain, and 3) how addressing sleep issues may prevent or delay the onset of chronic conditions.
+The research goals of the Brain Behavior Laboratory are to understand 1) how sleep impacts function, learning, and overall health in adults with and without neurological conditions, 2) the interrelationship between sleep and other factors such as fatigue, cognition, and pain, and 3) how addressing sleep issues may prevent or delay the onset of chronic conditions.